BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 1. Associate all the possible extensions to 7Zip for the user
 1. The shared settings will specify paths for the editor and diff tool.
 These should point to the chocolatey bin location executables for notepad and beyond compare

-#### Everything Portable

-1. Configure Everything so the Everything database to %apdatalocal%/Everything/Everything.db
-1. Remove the Everything.db that is under portableapps/EverythingPortable, that was created when Everything started for the first time on the computer
-1.

 ## Install Chocolatey packages

 Reinstall all chocolatey packages